AaronMoseley/SkelPy/README.md

 ### Running the Program

-To use the program, make sure you have Python and all the program dependencies installed, then run the following command in your shell/command prompt while inside the HyPhy directory.
+To use the program, make sure you have Python and all the program dependencies installed, then run the following command in your shell/command prompt while inside the SkelPy directory.

 ```sh
 RunProgram.bat